Chris Hayes: Up with Chris Hayes

 On August 1, 2011, MSNBC announced that Hayes would host a two-hour morning show on Saturdays and Sundays, each going into depth on current issues.
 The first airing of Up with Chris Hayes was September 17, 2011, and featured a live interview with Nancy Pelosi.

 On May 27, 2012, Memorial Day Weekend, Hayes made comments on air regarding the use of the word "heroism" as applied to American servicemen killed in action, stating, "I feel uncomfortable about the word because it seems to me that it is so rhetorically proximate to justifications for more war.
 And I don't want to obviously desecrate or disrespect the memory of anyone that's fallen, and obviously there are individual circumstances in which there is genuine, tremendous heroism, you know, hail of gunfire, rescuing fellow soldiers, and things like that.
 But it seems to me that we marshal this word in a way that is problematic.
 But maybe I'm wrong about that."
 His remark generated widespread controversy.
 Hayes initially defended his comment by urging people to listen to what he had actually said.
 Nonetheless, he apologized on his blog.
 Furthermore, on his June 2, 2012, show, he devoted a discussion to his comments and the disconnect between civilians and the military.

 All In with Chris Hayes

 On March 14, 2013, MSNBC announced that Hayes would take over the time slot formerly hosted by Ed Schultz, who would move to the weekends.
-At 34-years old, he became the youngest host of a prime-time show on any of the country's major cable news channels.
+At 34 years old, he became the youngest host of a prime-time show on any of the country's major cable news channels.

-According to The New York Times, the change was made in the hopes that MSNBC can win a wider audience than it did with Schultz.
-Hayes was said to transition better to The Rachel Maddow Show because he is seen as just as policy-oriented as Maddow.
-"Chris has done an amazing job creating a franchise on weekend mornings," said Phil Griffin, the president of MSNBC.
-"He's an extraordinary talent and has made a strong connection with our audience."

 All In with Chris Hayes, Hayes's first prime-time show, premiered Monday, April 1, 2013.

 The show won an Emmy in 2015 and again in 2018.